remirror/remirror/readme.md

 I started `remirror` as a challenge to myself.
 Would it be possible to build an editor that combined great performance with ease of use?
-I wanted something that allowed developers like myself to fall in love and feel playful even when working deeply complex concepts.
+I wanted something that allowed developers like myself to fall in love and feel playful even when working through deeply complex concepts.
 The editor would need to combine plug-and-play features, with ample room for customisation.

 I also wanted to give users of all frameworks, the ability to build an editor by picking and choosing their desired building blocks.